 A class of ships

-When ordered, in spite of the huge tonnage difference, the new monstership was named as a new unit in the Sun-class as she was based on the same design and interiour decorations.
+When ordered at the 8th of february in 1994, in spite of the huge tonnage difference, the new monstership was named as a new unit in the Sun-class as she was based on the same design and interiour decorations.
 As the largest ship in the world, she also was going to become the flagship of the fleet, a title she held untill the arrival of the new (thirth) 140.000-ton Royal Princess in 2013.

 It seemed a little strange that Princess Cruises named her a Sun-class ship, as she was so different in size.
 So when the company launched a similar ship under the name of Golden Princess in 2000, these ships were referred to as Grand-class.
 This change started a whole bunch of ships based on the Grand Princess design, making this new Grand-class of ships one of the largest families in the cruisefleet.
 After Golden Princess, Star Princess was built to the same design and launched in 2002, but afterwards, the design was slightly altered for newer ships but the term Grand-class was used as an umbrella for all of those.
 Under this umbrella, two ships were built under the name Gem-class and those were named Diamond Princess (2004) and Sapphire Princess (2004).
 They differed from the original trio as they were built in Nagasaki, Japan instead of in Monfalcone at the Fincantieri Yards.
 Also, the signature Skywalkers Lounge on these ships was placed directly behind the funnel instead of further aft above the stern as Princess discovered problems with the original design in the first three ships.